zackhanni/soundslikesoma/_services/05-music-video.md

 ## Music Videos

-Whats Included:
+What's Included:

+- Consultation and Planning
 - 4K Ultra HD Video Recording
 - Color Correction
 - Video Effects Synched To Your Audio
 - Shoot At The Studio or Anywhere In Center City
 - Green Screen or Black Theatre Curtain Backdrop
-- Professional Lighting Equipment - Including Color Changing LEDs
+- Professional Lighting Equipment - Including Color LEDs
 - Frequent Video Draft Updates To Make Sure You Are Happy With The Progress
-- 2-7 Business Day Turnaround Depending On How Complex The {roject Is
+- 2-7 Business Day Turnaround Depending On How Complex The Project Is

 Additional Options